Mihier-Roy/Dashcam_Investigator/README.md

 ### Dependencies

+> **NOTE**: The application requires video codecs to be installed separately on the computer to support video playback.
+Please download and install the [K-Lite Codec Pack](https://www.codecguide.com/download_k-lite_codec_pack_basic.htm) to enable video playback.

 The application was built using the following open source projects

 - PySide2 (Qt for Python, to build a GUI using Qt 5.15.2.1)